B2B Notice: For business customers only – not for private individuals.

 Several motorboats and a large sailing yacht are moored in a harbour in front of a city backdrop with historic buildings under a blue sky with clouds.

 Whether for yachts, sailing boats or motorboats - reliable power supply on the water is crucial.
-With our wide range of Starter, supply and dual batteries we offer you the perfect solution for all marine applications.
+With our wide range of starter, supply and dual batteries, we offer you the perfect solution for all marine applications.
 Benefit from our extensive expertise and our large stock - we are your strong partner for high-quality marine batteries.

 Several motorboats and a large sailing yacht are moored in a harbour in front of a city backdrop with historic buildings under a blue sky with clouds.